GIScience/openrouteservice/README.md

   6. Update the `app.config` file to reflect the various settings, profiles you want to have running, and the locations of various files, in particular the source location of the OSM file that will be used and additional files required for extended storages.
 You should make sure that these folders/files are accessible by the service, for example by using the `sudo chmod -R 777 [path to folder]` command.
   7. From within the `openrouteservice` folder (containing the pom file and the src folder, amongst others) run the command `mvn package`.
 This will build the openrouteservice ready for tomcat deployment.

 After you have packaged openrouteservice, there are two options for running it.
-One is to run the `mvn tomcat7:run` command which triggers a self contained Tomcat instance, but this is more restrictive in terms of settings for Tomcat.
+One is to run the `mvn tomcat7:run` command which triggers a self contained Tomcat instance running on port `8082`, but this is more restrictive in terms of settings for Tomcat.
 The other is to install and run Tomcat 8 as described next:

   1. Install Tomcat 8 using `sudo apt-get install tomcat8`.
   2. If you want to use system settings (i.e. Java heap size) other than the default, then you need to add these to the `/usr/share/tomcat8/bin/setenv.sh` file.
 If the file is not present, then you can create it.
 The settings generally used on our servers are similar to: